Silent Era Information*Progressive Silent Film List*Lost Films*People*Theatres

 Ratings (1-10): video: 8 / audio: 9 / additional content: 7 / overall: 8.

-The film is accompanied by two optional music scores: a small emsemble performance by the Mont Alto Motion Picture Orchestra (uncompressed LPCM 2.0 stereo), and an older piano, violin and clarinet music score by Robert Israel (Dolby Digital 2.0 stereo) from the 1990s Kino releases.
+The film is accompanied by two optional music scores: a small ensemble performance by members of The Mont Alto Motion Picture Orchestra, and an older piano, violin and clarinet music score by Robert Israel from the 1990s Kino releases.
 Both scores are entertaining and add to the presentation.

-Among the supplementary material is a presentation of an excerpt from D.W.
-Griffith’s Man’s Genesis (1912) (9 minutes), a 1958 Alka-Seltzer commercial starring Buster Keaton (1 minute), and a 16mm kinescope print of a repeat performance of Buster’s lunch counter segment on the Candid Camera television series as narrated by Arthur Godfrey (6 minutes).
+Supplementary material includes a presentation of an excerpt from D.W.
+Griffith’s Man’s Genesis (1912) (9 minutes); a 1958 Alka-Seltzer commercial starring Buster Keaton (1 minute); and a 16mm kinescope print of a repeat performance of Buster’s lunch counter segment on the Candid Camera television series as narrated by Arthur Godfrey (6 minutes).
 We have seen better-looking footage from this Candid Camera performance elsewhere — still hilarious.

 We don’t recommend that collectors replace their 2009 Kino Blu-ray Disc edition with this release but, instead, we recommend this as the best home video release of the European release version of Three Ages.